 The government initially rolled out e-Invoicing for entities with 500 crores and more turnover from October 1 2020 and later extended to entities with 100 crores and above from January 1, 2021.

 The government had earlier planned to extend e-Invoicing to all entities from April 1, 2021, but has refrained, since this would affect small entities gravely.
 Notification no. 05/2021-Central Tax dated 08.03.2021 brought it into effect.

-E-invoicing is aimed at bringing in more transparency in sales reporting, minimizing errors and mismatches, automating data entry work, and improving compliance.
-It will help prevent tax evasion once it is made mandatory for small and medium firms in phases.
+e-Invoicing is aimed at bringing in more transparency in sales reporting, minimizing errors and mismatches, automating data entry work, and improving compliance.
+This will help prevent tax evasion once it is made mandatory for small and medium firms in phases.

 GSTZen’s solutions support multiple Data Sources through different Data Access methods.
-The following diagram depicts options provided by GSTZen.
+Here is the list of e-Invoice Integrations curated by GSTZen: